AndresJavierNazzari/backend-exercise/class8/README.md

 - Handle the exceptions generated from bad processing of data
 - Avoid terminating the execution of the application

-NOTE: Saving all exception errors in a tct file is a plus, add the date and time in wich the exception occurred when writing information in the txt file
+NOTE: Saving all exception errors in a txt file is a plus, add the date and time in wich the exception occurred when writing information in the txt file